Richmond Hill, London: History

+Terrace Walk and Terrace and Buccleuch Gardens

 A Terrace Walk was laid out near the top of the hill in the 18th century to offer views of the scenic panorama.
-The promenade surmounts the Terrace Gardens and both are Grade II* listed in Historic England's Register of Parks and Gardens of Special Historic Interest in England.
+The promenade surmounts the Terrace and Buccleuch Gardens and both are listed in Historic England's Register of Parks and Gardens of Special Historic Interest in England, the Walk at Grade II* and Terrace and Buccleuch Gardens, at Grade II.

 Legally-protected vistas

 The hill offers the only view in England to be protected by an Act of Parliament—the Richmond, Ham and Petersham Open Spaces Act passed in 1902—to protect the land on and below it and thus preserve the fine views to the west and south.
 Two years before the wooded isle centrepiece of the view, Glover's Island (also known as Clam Island), was bought by a local resident and given to the Richmond Corporation (Borough) in return for the latter noting against its records that it and its successors would not develop the isle.

 View of Richmond Hill and Bridge by J. M. W. Turner, 1808.

-Immortalised in paintings by John Wootton, Sir Joshua Reynolds and J. M. W. Turner, it was described by Sir Walter Scott as "an unrivalled landscape".
+Immortalised in paintings by John Wootton, Sir Joshua Reynolds and J. M. W. Turner (notably Thomson's Aeolian Harp), it was described by Sir Walter Scott as "an unrivalled landscape".
 It was this view that inspired the name of Richmond, Virginia, after the colonial founder of the city, William Byrd II, noticed a curve in the James River that remarkably resembled this meander.